 Look at the figure underlined.
 If one of those numbers in the sequence is followed by a 9, reduce the underlined figure by 1 (so the underlined '5' becomes '4').

 Use the first five figures on the digital display, and ignore any last figure that begins 0.1.
 You may need to press a button to get the figure to display.

 There are several types of prepayment meters including standard or electronic display and digital meters.
-Based on any calculations you make about the amount you are paying, you can change energy suppliers, but this service is not available with uSwitch at the present time.
-Prepayment customers will be able to use uSwitch.com in the near future.
+Based on any calculations you make about the amount you are paying, you can change energy suppliers, but this service is not available with Uswitch at the present time.
+Prepayment customers will be able to use Uswitch.com in the near future.

-What to do with your meter reading
+What to do with your gas meter readings

 If you have been underpaying contact your supplier to increase your Direct Debit payments or pay it off in one go if it is a small amount.
 Once you've paid off what you owe, you can search for a cheaper supplier.

-Speaking with your supplier
+Contacting your supplier

 Think the meter reading is wrong?

 If your meter reading seems wrong, you might want to send your supplier an altered reading, or contact your supplier to let them know there could be something wrong with your meter.
 They will most likely send someone out to look at your meter.